Cinula/rock-paper-scissors-lizard-spock-game/README.md

 # Credits

 * Content
-    * The information for the game rock, paper, scissors, lizard, spock game was takien from Code institute from idea example 1.
+    * The information for the game Rock, paper, scissors, lizard, Spock game was taken from Code Institute from idea example 1.
     * Code institute and love Math projects helped me a lot in understanding a lot of content.
-    * I gathered information for a better understanding of the game engine and how create JavaScript on YouTube the links are below:
+    * I gathered information for a better understanding of the game engine and how to create JavaScript on YouTube the links are below:
         [link]
         [link]
 * Media